AleksandraKostrzynskaSzugajew/CharityApplication/readme.md

 -uses spring security
--MySQL database was handled by AWS cloud (cut according to costs) -uses email service and unique tokens to activate an account and remind password -contains some graphic interface initialy given to me and then developed by myself
+-MySQL database was handled by AWS cloud (cut according to costs) -uses email service and unique tokens to activate an account and remind password -contains some graphic interface initialy given to me and then developed by myself using JavaScript